EXTATTR_NAMESPACE_TO... NetBSD Library Functions ManualEXTATTR_NAMESPACE_TO...

 attribute identifier to a human-readable string.
 The

-ing a namespace to a namespace identifier.
-Although a file system may
+representing a namespace to a namespace identifier.
+Although a file

-implement arbitrary namespaces, these functions only support the
+system may implement arbitrary namespaces, these functions only support

-active tasks.
-For example, instead of printing the integer identifying
+interactive tasks.
+For example, instead of printing the integer

-an extended attribute in an error message, a program might use
+identifying an extended attribute in an error message, a program might

-Likewise, instead of requiring a user to enter the integer representing a
+representation.
+Likewise, instead of requiring a user to enter the

-namespace, an interactive program might ask for a name and use
+integer representing a namespace, an interactive program might ask for a

 RETURN VALUES